 So does the unusual popularity of smoking mean you can smoke freely in Vienna?

-Does it mean you will be exposed to smoke on your trip?
+Does it mean you’ll often be exposed to smoke on your trip?

 Where do people smoke?

-Smoking is generally not allowed in the usual places, namely schools, workplaces, airports, museums, hospitals, shopping malls, stores, inside public buildings, theatres, cinemas, petrol stations, etc. with some rare exceptions (like dedicated smoking rooms in an office complex).
+Smoking is generally not allowed in the conventional places, namely schools, offices, airports, museums, hospitals, shopping malls, stores, fitness centres, theatres, cinemas, petrol stations, etc., with some rare exceptions (like dedicated smoking rooms in a workplace).

 What about public transport?

-Smoking is not permitted inside trains, trams, buses and other forms of public transport (such as taxis and hire cars).
+Smoking is not permitted inside trains, trams, buses and other enclosed forms of public transport (such as taxis and hire cars).
 It is banned in all subway stations in Vienna and in the entire country’s railway stations.

-As of May 1st, 2018, it is also illegal to smoke in a private vehicle when any occupant is under the age of 18.
+It’s also illegal to smoke in your own car when any occupant is under the age of 18.

 What about bars, restaurants, etc.?

 Ah.
-This is a bit of a controversial topic in Austria.
+This used to be a bit of a controversial topic in Austria.
 The current status is that smoking is not permitted at all inside.

 If you wish to eat or drink in a smoke-free environment indoors, you can.
-All but the smallest locations will have a decent-sized area for non-smokers, physically separate from the smoking area.
-Many locations have even voluntarily moved to all non-smoking.
+All locations should now be completely non-smoking.

-Cigarettes are only available from tobacconists.
-There are cigarette vending machines, but they require a Bankomatkarte (bank card) to operate them.
-I’m not sure that non-Austrian bank cards work (but haven’t tried to be honest).
+Cigarettes are more or less only available from tobacconists.
+Vienna has cigarette vending machines, but some (all?) may require a Bankomatkarte (bank debit card) to operate them.
+I’m not sure if non-Austrian bank cards work (but haven’t tried to be honest, being a non-smoker).